 B.B.
 Wolf's Sausage Co.

-Artisan sausages will be served at this kiosk.
+Artisan sausages are served at this kiosk.
 Options include:

-Draft beer and fountain sodas will also be served here.
+Draft beer and fountain sodas are also served here.

 Waterfront margarita bar, themed like a Florida fruit stand from the 1960s and serving handcrafted margaritas, cocktails and authentic Florida brews.
 Live performers from 2:30-10:30pm on Sunday-Thursday and 12:30-10:30pm on Fridays and Saturdays.